 You can buy bar soap at any drugstore or even a 99 cent store, but if eco-friendliness is your mission here, make sure the brand you support either does not use palm oil, or uses sustainably-sourced palm oil.
 The WWF issues reports on which companies and brands are following the guidelines for the sustainable use of palm oil.

-“Choosing toilet paper is an often-overlooked environmental decision, especially given that each American uses nearly three rolls per week,” says Anthony Swift, Canada Project Director, Natural Resources Defense Council.
+American uses nearly three rolls per week,” says Anthony Swift, Canada Project Director, Natural Resources Defense Council.
 “Consumers can help fight climate change by buying toilet paper that is more sustainable and made with more responsibly-sourced materials.”

 In its expansive “Issue with Tissue” report, the Natural Resources Defense Council ranks the most sustainable brands, giving toilet paper manufactured by Seventh Generation, Trader Joe’s and 365 Everyday Value an A on its sustainability scorecard.

 You might also look into ethically-sourced bamboo toilet paper, which tends to be a bit pricier, but is totally tree-free.